[R.O. 1997 § 150.010; Ord. No. 195 § 1, 1-8-1996]

 The following procedures for review of a final action shall be followed:

-Final decision.
+Final Decision.
 The person petitioning for review shall obtain a final decision before requesting review.

-Petition for review.
+Petition For Review.
 Within ten (10) days from the date of the final decision, the person requesting the review shall file, in the office of the City Clerk, a written petition for review of that decision.
 A copy shall also be filed with the City Attorney.

-Initial review of decision.
+Initial Review Of Decision.
 The City Administrator, in consultation with the City Attorney where appropriate, shall review each petition and determine whether it seeks review authorized by this Code.
 In the event that the petition does not allege a review authorized by this Code, the petition shall be dismissed upon direction of the City Administrator.

-Stay of final action.
 Upon request of the petitioner, the Board may stay pending its review the final action of any decision, other than a decision of the Council, upon a showing:

-Hearing date.
 The Board of Administrative Review shall set a time to review the decision that gave rise to the petition as soon as reasonably practical and shall provide public notice of such meeting.

 The Board shall hear and consider the evidence related to and submitted by the petitioner, the City or other interested parties in the discretion of the Board.
 The hearing shall include written submittals.

-Hearing requirements.
+Hearing Requirements.
 Unless a hearing or the requirements herein are waived by petitioner, each hearing shall provide a record of the proceedings (by audio, video, stenographic, or other reliable means of recording capable of transcription) and shall permit the parties to introduce evidence under oath, and shall provide for cross-examination, when requested.
 The formal hearing requirements herein shall be deemed waived if not affirmatively requested by petitioner in its petition.

 The Council or the Mayor may remove any matter directly to the Council for review by filing notice with the Board to such effect.